 Because the villages in the Alps were so isolated, there was no consensus on what Krampus should look like.
 Almost every village has a different version of Krampus using the materials that were most widely available in their region.
 Some Krampus wear thick animal fur, bones, and hides, and others wear suits of branches and leaves.
 Some Krampus have devil-like faces while others look like creepy old men that popped out of the woods.

 The variety is wide, and the best way to see the many different kinds is to attend the annual Krampuslauf.
 Are you curious to see these creepy Krampus for yourself?
 You can find a Krampuslauf at Marienplatz on Sunday Dec.
-11 between 3 and 5 PM and again on the 18th between 4 and 5 in a smaller celebration.
+13 between 3 and 5 PM.

 Note from the Muenchen.de website: The Krampus Run starts at the entrance to the Christmas Market in Neuhauser Strasse and then performs in the pedestrian zone and then on the Rosenstraße to Sternenplatzl at Rindermarkt..
 From there, it goes back to the Marienplatz and the Weinstr.
 On the Marienhof Krampuslauf ends.